Efemache/Mercenaries-Farm-bot/README.md

 * I won't say much about guys who didn't even they "Hello" (to ask for help) or "Thanks" (when I solved their problem)
 * I talked with some users/devs who coded something to improve the bot but never shared it ... and it's like 50/50 (50% shared, 50% didn't share)
 * As I explained on Discord, I don't really use the bot anymore (since a long time) but I continued to help others, fixed bugs and I even added features (that I don't need to) but, in return, I had no donation and (some) bad behaviors.
-* I suppose you understand I spent way too much time with no (or too few) "reward" and, in fact, it wasn't even the first purpose of my participation, so eventually it's more a win/lose for me
+* I suppose you understand I spent way too much time with no (or too few) "reward" and, in fact, it wasn't even the first purpose of my participation, so it's eventually more a lose/win for me

 (\*) "officially supported" (1920x1080) :
 ```